jeroen94704/klepcbgen/README.md

 The schematic and pcb layout are now properly linked.
 You will see a lot of unconnected traces.
 Automatically routing these connections is beyond the scope of this script, so you will have to do this manually.
 Also, the microcontroller circuit and USB connector are placed outside the board outline.
 The best placement for these is highly board-specific, and even depends on your preference, so this has to be done manually as well.

-Once you finish the PCB, you can generate the set of Gerber files
+Once you finish the PCB, you can generate the set of Gerber files, as explained for example [in this guide](https://github.com/ruiqimao/keyboard-pcb-guide).

 # Future improvements